 A personal shopping service designed for those with little time or knowledge of where to get supplies in the area, particularly for those flying in.
 Offering various camping items as well as packages at lowest prices with life on the go and the playa in-mind.
 Shop with them by visiting their website, and then you will be able to pick up your supplies near the Reno Airport once you land.
 Finally, they have a Take Back program post-event, where they will take back recyclable items you bought, repurpose them for donation, and give you a coupon for a purchase with them by you the following year.
 Contact them through their website for further info.

 99 North Virginia Street – 775-323-3221 – (Downtown)

-Our favorite theatre and production company, founded and operated mostly by burners to create and share the experience of innovative theatre.
+One of our favorite theatre and production companies, founded and operated mostly by burners to create and share the experience of innovative theatre.
 Call ahead or check out the website for shows and times.

 Charlie B Gallery

 200 Main Street, Suite 1 – 775-575-7333 – (Fernley)

 Special hours during Burning Man: Mon-Fri 7:30am-6pm, Sat-Sun 10am-6pm.
 House to a variety of arts from around the world and one of Fernley’s and Nevada’s best-kept secrets, if you love vintage and contemporary art and pottery, this is a wonderful place to get lost in for an hour or two.
 You can find some vintage hats and jewelry for life on the playa, but we mainly include this place here in case you have some free time looking to do something and would like to see some really great art at very reasonable prices while you’re in Fernley.
 Highly recommended you check this place out for some art-reentry.

 411 Hot Springs Road # 1 – 775-841-7081 – (Carson City)